Brian Lenihan Jnr: Minister for Children (2002–2007)

 In 2002, Lenihan was appointed as Minister of State at the Department of Health and Children, at the Department of Justice, Equality and Law Reform and at the Department of Education and Science, with special responsibility for children.

 In this capacity, Lenihan announced a new news television programme targeting young people, dealt with matters relating to the internet and pedophilia, announced changes to Ireland's adoption laws and increased the numbers of gardaí employed in the Central Vetting Unit which assesses childcare workers.
-In 2005, Lenihan was permitted to attend cabinent meetings, although not being a member of the government.
+In 2005, Lenihan was permitted to attend cabinet meetings, despite not being a member of the government.
 He was involved in a proposal to outlaw domestic spanking in June 2005.
-On 25 October 2005, representing the government, he expressed upset at the "repeated failure and gross dereliction of duties" highlighted in the Ferns Report.
+On 25 October 2005, he expressed upset as a government representative at the "repeated failure and gross dereliction of duties" highlighted in the Ferns Report.
 He spoke at the Irish Nurses Organisation conference in May 2006 in place of the Minister for Health and Children Mary Harney.
-He addressed a United Nations committee on children's rights in September 2006.
+He then addressed a United Nations committee on children's rights in September 2006.
 On 16 October 2006, Lenihan announced that legislation increasing the age of criminal responsibility by five years from 7 to 12 would come into law immediately.
 Before leaving office in 2007, he announced several new items, including a review of pedophilia and an increase in the number of judges and other officials working with criminal children.
 He received criticism from a number of nurses in a disagreement over their working hours at another conference of the Irish Nurses Organisation on 10 May 2007.